polakowo/vectorbt/docs/docs/index.md

 Let's say we have a complex strategy that has lots of (hyper-)parameters that have to be tuned.
-While brute-forcing all combinations seems to be a rather unrealistic attempt, we can still interpolate, and vectorbt makes exactly this possible.
+While brute-forcing all combinations seems to be a rather unrealistic attempt, we can still interpolate, and VectorBT makes exactly this possible.
 It doesn't care whether we have one strategy instance or millions.
 As soon as their vectors can be concatenated into a matrix and we have enough memory, we can analyze them in one go.